jamiecaesar/ConfigMerge/README.md

 Additional functionality planned:

-1) Make the variable review function show in the same order as the brief list of hosts found in the variables file.

-2) Find a more user friendly way to alert that the files referenced as arguments for the script do not exist.
+1) Find a more user friendly way to alert that the files referenced as arguments for the script do not exist.